erikstop7-bot/SMIG/docs/phase3plan.md

 3. **Export** `bind_event_to_source` from `smig/microlensing/__init__.py`.

 4. **Null test:** Construct a PSPL event with u0 = 100.0.
 Bind, run through SceneSimulator, extract the DIA difference cube.
-Calculate the empirical noise scale σ using the scaled Median Absolute Deviation (sigma = 1.4826 * MAD via scipy.stats.median_abs_deviation(..., scale='normal')) of the difference stamp.
+Calculate the empirical noise scale σ using the scaled Median Absolute Deviation via sigma = scipy.stats.median_abs_deviation(dia_cube, axis=None, scale='normal') of the difference stamp.
+(Note: scale='normal' inherently applies the 1.4826 factor, do not multiply it twice).
 Assert np.median(abs(dia_cube) / sigma) < 0.8 and P99.5 < 4.0.
 (Note: Pure Gaussian noise has a median absolute deviation ratio of ~0.67, so < 0.8 allows for minor interpolation artifacts while strictly bounding the residual).
 5. **PSPL peak test:** Construct a PSPL event with u0 = 1e-3.
 Bind across 11 epochs.
 Extract the output `flux_e` values directly from the generated `source_params_sequence` dicts (do NOT attempt to read `ideal_cube_e` from `SceneSimulator`).
 Assert `flux_e[peak] / flux_e[baseline]` matches the analytic `A_peak / A_baseline` ratio within 2%.

 6. **Contract test (`test_binding.py::test_return_type_is_list_of_dict`):**